hslu-ige-laes/lora-devices-ttn/README.md

 <hr>

 **Disclaimer**<br>
-- This is an independent collection of equipment with which our institute works.
+- This is an independent collection of equipment with which our institute works
-- The authors decline any liability or responsibility in connection with the published documentation.
+- The authors decline any liability or responsibility in connection with the published documentation

 &copy; Lucerne University of Sciences and Arts, 2020